Rogue Community College: Athletics

 RCC started its athletic programs in 2013 with men's and women's soccer.
-The team name is called the "Ospreys".
-They were not a member of the Northwest Athletic Conference.
-However, in November 2014, the RCC board of trustees officially approved intercollegiate athletics at the institution (joining NWAC) starting initially with men's and women's soccer and cross country.
-It discontinued its cross country and long-distance track programs in 2017 and added a women's volleyball team in 2019.
+The team name is the "Ospreys."
+In November 2014, the RCC board of trustees officially approved intercollegiate athletics at the institution and RCC joined the Northwest Athletic Conference (NWAC) starting initially with men's and women's soccer and cross country.
+The college discontinued its cross country and long-distance track programs in 2017 and added a women's volleyball team in 2019.